xkdcc/kickcmd/README.rst

   :target: https://codecov.io/gh/xkdcc/kickcmd

-This repo is to learn:
+This repo is for me to learn:

-1. How to create a Python pip package
+1. How to create a Python pip package and test/use it
-2. How to integrate Travis on github
+2. How to integrate pytest with Python pip setup.py and configure pytest (pytest.ini)
-3. How to integrate codecov/pytest-cov
+3. How to use Travis and integrate it with github repo, learn lifecyle of a Travis job
+4. How to use codecov and integrate with Travis

 How to test
 ------------